wataru-maeda/react-native-boilerplate/README.md

 ####

-- Configurations for Eslint, Prettier, and Jest have been meticulously established to ensure your code remains clean and adheres to best practices.
-Here's a breakdown of how these tools enhance your development workflow:
-1. Throughout the coding process, these integrated tools proactively scan and refine your code.
-Activating the 'Format on Save' feature further streamlines this process, automatically tidying your code with each save.
-2. Committing changes triggers a pre-commit script that meticulously checks, formats, and tests your code.
-This comprehensive review process ensures your contributions are both error-free and stylistically consistent.
-3. Successfully navigating through the stages of code verification, formatting, and testing empowers you to commit your changes with absolute confidence.
-You can rest assured knowing your code is not only efficient but also meets the highest standards of quality and reliability.
+The project maintains code quality through integrated Eslint, Prettier, and Jest configurations - code is automatically scanned and formatted during development (especially with 'Format on Save' enabled), while pre-commit hooks verify, format, and test your code to ensure all commits meet quality standards.

 </details>